Jajasek/timeline/README.md

 Therefore, a block-leaving command doesn't have to leave the last open block.
 Its syntax is similar to the syntax of block-enter:

-`>{type} {name}`
+`<{type} {name}`

+Such command matches the most recent not-yet-matched enter such that:
+- it has exactly the same type (if provided); and
+- its name contains a substring which is matched by `{name}` when considered as a regular expression.
+This matching is done case-insensitively by default.

-Such command can match a block-enter with the same type (if provided) and name (if provided).
-Of those, the most recent one is matched.
-If there are none, a syntax error is raised.
+If there is no such block, a syntax error is raised.

 # Operations